Doug Emhoff paused his career for his wife Kamala Harris’s aspirations — and became the campaign’s ‘secret weapon’

 Drawn by the sound of the drum, Cari Monroe, an off-duty nurse, wandered over with her squirmy 3-year-old.
 Which man was Emhoff, she wondered.
 When someone pointed him out, she said: “He walked right past me!
 I didn’t even recognize him.”

 Later that day, Emhoff ticked through campaign talking points before a socially distanced crowd of several dozen in Fairfax County: Trump is out to destroy Obamacare, the country needs a “green revolution,” Republicans are up to “shenanigans” to suppress turnout in the Nov.
 3 election.
 It’s bland as buttered toast.
-But the audience hasn’t come for podium-pounding; they’ve mostly come to see history in the making.
+But the audience hasn’t come for lectern-pounding; they’ve mostly come to see history in the making.

 “What are we going to call him?” said Mary Alexander, a 73-year-old retired naturalist.